shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Hmmm.”
 Lemilay lifted her chin at Ersatzica.
 “Very well.
 I graciously grant you a deadline extension.”
 She swiped Ersatzica’s chin with the tip of her tail.
 With a glowing bald spot, she added, “I see Mudrich broke your door again.
 Better get that fixed.”
 She didn’t even bother to close the door as she left.

 Ersatzica stewed on her stool for a minute, and then got to work on the pillows.
-They were plenty puffy, they just seemed flat after hours of being sat on.
+They were plenty puffy; they just seemed flat after hours of being sat on.
 She fluffed them out without even using her tools.
 For good measure, she straightened the fur grain on the top.

 Ersatzica then pushed the pillow aside to make room for the drums.
 She cut out a strip of leather to fit around her own waist and laid out the drums along it, meticulously calculating where best to put them.
 She placed them right next to each on the front.
 Then she attached them to the belt.